oeggy03/tp/docs/DeveloperGuide.md

 - 1b.
 The specified internship does not exist in the specified company's list of internships.
   - 1b1.
 SOCareers displays an error message.

     Use case resumes from step 1.

 ---

 #### Use Case: UC10 - Viewing a Person

-**Preconditions:** User has the SOCareers App open and has added at least one person to their list of people.
+**Preconditions:** User has the SOCareers open and has at least one person in the list of people.
 **Guarantees:** The specified person's details are displayed.

 **MSS:**